 Tuition rate: $495.12 per credit hour

-This online doctoral graduate program at Missouri State University has specialities like Construction Engineering and Management, Structural Engineering and Geotechnical Engineering.
+This online doctoral graduate program at Missouri State University has specialties like Construction Engineering and Management, Structural Engineering, and Geotechnical Engineering.

-Once you pick a civil engineering school from above to gain your civil engineering degree, your next question will likely be what type of jobs will be open to you upon graduation.
+Once you pick a civil engineering school from above, your next question will likely be what type of jobs are available to you.
+From project management to building infrastructure, civil engineers have several career opportunities available to them.
 Read on to learn a variety of civil engineering jobs you could fill and what your expected salary may be.

 Jobs in Civil Engineering